- Scientific name: Mullus surmuletus

-Although this species is known as red mullet in the UK it is not a strictly speaking a mullet.
-The thick lipped grey, thin lipped grey and golden grey mullets are all members of the Mugilidae family, making them true mullets.
-However, the red mullet is a member of the separate Mullidae family, meaning it is only distantly related to the grey mullet species.
-In the rest of the world this species is known as a type of goatfish, but in the UK it was classed as a mullet species and that identification, although erroneous, has stuck, and it is now commonly known as the red mullet.
+The thick lipped grey, thin lipped grey and golden grey mullets are all members of the Mugilidae family, making them true mullet species.
+The red mullet, however, is a member of the separate Mullidae family, meaning it is only distantly related to grey mullet species.
+In the rest of the world this species is known as a type of goatfish, although in the UK the name red mullet has stuck with this species.

-Although the red mullet is edible there is little demand for this fish in Britain, although it is a very popular food fish in much of Europe.
+The red mullet is edible but there is little demand for this fish in Britain, although it is a very popular food fish in much of the rest of Europe.
 Red mullet were hugely valued in ancient Rome, with the Encyclopedia Americana from 1920 stating that red mullet were so expensive that they were sold for their weight in silver.
-In terms of reproduction the red mullet is the total opposite of the slow growing and late maturing grey mullet and can reproduce when only two years old and around twenty centimeters long.
+In terms of reproduction, the red mullet is the total opposite of the slow-growing and late-maturing grey mullet and can reproduce when only two years old and around twenty centimetres long.
 The International Union for the Conservation of Nature classes this species as one of Least Concern globally, although heavy fishing for this species in European waters may have a future impact on stock levels.
 More research is needed on this, meaning it is classed as Data Deficient on a European level.

-As they are a rare fish in UK waters anglers do not specifically target this species, and most red mullet are caught inadvertently by anglers targeting other species.
+As they are a rare fish in UK waters anglers rarely specifically target this species and most red mullet are caught inadvertently by anglers targeting other species.
 Red mullet usually go for fish, crab or worm baits, fished on sandy or mixed seabeds.